 Sebastiani Theatre in the historic center of Sonoma

 And, to end my Sonoma Plaza photo tour, I still want to show the beautiful grey Griffith Block building dating back to 1921.
 Like the theater, the Griffith building too is located on the south side of the Plaza.
 It looks so gorgeous, particularly at sunset:

 This was my small photo gallery of the beautiful buildings on the historic Sonoma Plaza, California.

 The town of Sonoma is a good base for touring the beautiful Sonoma Valley and the equally pretty Napa Valley next to it.

 Links for more information on Sonoma:

 - Sonoma Plaza Visitors Guide : information and great photos of the Plaza.

 - Sonoma and Sonoma Valley: the official website of Sonoma County.

-If you are planning a trip to Napa Valley don’t forget to check out my blog post on our Napa Valley Day Trip.
+If you are planning to visit Napa Valley as well, check out my post on our Napa Valley Day Trip from San Francisco.

 More on North California Travel